TezWingfield/CenterMessage/README.md

  });
  ```

- Editing the image property only works if the type property equals to insert (type='insert'), which simply
+ Editing the image option only works if the type option equals to insert (type='insert'), which simply
- adds a animated loader gif.
+ adds an animated loader gif.

  Plug straight in without any html modification.